CommunityToolkit/Windows/components/Media/samples/BackdropInvertBrush.md

 ---
 title: BackdropInvertBrush
 author: erinwoo
-description: A brush that inverts the colors of whatever is behind it in the application.
+description: A brush that inverts the colors of the brush's background in the application
 keywords: backdrop, invert, brush
 dev_langs:
   - csharp